20 Signs of A Psychopath: Recognize Their Toxic Traits

 They lack conscientiousness, and this makes them lie and cheat guilt-free.

 Even when a psychopath harms someone, they are often unaffected by what happens to them because of their actions.
-When cornered, they will rather try to escape, attack, or plot revenge.
+When cornered, they will rather try to escape, assault, or plot revenge.

 They will repeat what they have done before (called recidivism or return to crime) whether they receive a pardon or punishment.
 This makes them highly dangerous.